cjschu17/hcil-20/Academic-Conference-Paragraphs.md

 ## Comparing across all three manuscripts

-- 156 paragraphs appear in first 8 books in the three manscripts.
+- 120 paragraphs appear in books 2 through 7 in the three manscripts.
-- Venetus A has 126 unique Paragraphoi
+- Venetus A has 66 unique Paragraphoi
-- Venetus B has 38 unique Edents
+- Venetus B has 21 unique Edents
-- Upsilon 1.1 has 94 unique Edents
+- Upsilon 1.1 has 68 unique Edents

 ---

 ## Comparing Edents in Venetus B and Upsilon 1.1

-- In the first Eight books of Venetus B and Upsilon 1.1 they share 206 Edents
+- In books 2 through 7 of Venetus B and Upsilon 1.1 they share 282 Edents
-- Venetus B has 97 less Edents then Upsilon 1.1
+- -Which represents 89% of Venetus B and 67% of Upsilon 1.1
-- 69% of Edents in Upsilon 1.1 appear in Venetus B
-- 85% of Edents in Venetus B appear in Upsilon 1.1
+- Venetus B has 101 less Edents then Upsilon 1.1

----

-## What does this mean?

 ---